-Before the beginning of the session students will consult Departmental notice boards to see what seminars they are required to attend and to confirm the hours shown in the timetable.
-Times will be arranged for Acoustics, Keyboard Harmony I and II, Seminars, and courses for BMus(Exec), MMus, and MA.
+- Note: Before the beginning of the session students will consult Departmental notice boards to see what seminars they are required to attend and to confirm the hours shown in the timetable. - Odd Years: Times will be arranged for Acoustics, Keyboard Harmony I and II, Seminars, and courses for MMus, and MA. - Even Years: Times will be arranged for Keyboard Harmony I and II, Seminars, and courses for MMus, and MA.
+(Lectures in Acoustics are given in odd years only).